luk036/ellipsoid-method/cutting_plane.md

 -   Note: $\mathcal{K'}_t \subseteq \mathcal{K'}_u$ if and only if
     $t \le u$ (monotonicity)

--   One easy way to solve the optimization problem is to apply the binary search on $t$.
+-   A simple way to solve the optimization problem is to perform a binary search on $t$.

 ---